 Withdrawing from drugs

-In the case of cannabis or cocaine addiction, the physiological withdrawal symptoms are minor.
+In the case of cannabis or cocaine addiction, the physiological withdrawal symptoms are less severe.

 “The symptoms”, explains Dr McCann “are managed with non-medication interventions, by supporting the patient”.
 In order to ease the process, Castle Craig provides complementary therapies, such as acupuncture, hyperbaric oxygen treatment and stress-management techniques.